platinummonkey/pybia/README.md

 PyBia works by:

-1. Detecting Python services in your codebase
+1. Building a dependency graph of your Python codebase
-2. Analyzing import statements and dependency files to build a dependency graph
+2. Analyzing imports, requirements, and package dependencies
-3. Watching for file changes
+3. Determining the impact radius of code changes
-4. Determining which services are affected by changes
-5. Running specified commands or outputting affected services
+4. Identifying which components need to be tested or rebuilt
+5. Providing actionable output for CI systems or developers

 ## Use Cases

-- **Monorepo Development**: Only test services affected by your changes
-- **CI/CD Optimization**: Only build and deploy services that have changed
+- **CI Optimization**: Reduce CI time by up to 90% by only testing what's affected
-- **Dependency Analysis**: Understand the relationships between your services
+- **Change Impact Analysis**: Understand how code changes propagate through your system
+- **Dependency Visualization**: Gain insights into your codebase's structure
+- **Monorepo Management**: Make large Python monorepos manageable and efficient

 ## Contributing